 The procurement manager mainly does the procurement in a construction company.
 The procurement manager is the logistics professional that oversees all the purchases of necessary materials for a company’s projects.
 The procurement manager also ensures the goods arrive on time and within budget.
 There are practical skills that help a procurement manager effectively perform his tasks well.
 Some of these skills are analytical thinking, negotiation, communication business, and strong mathematical skills.
 The procurement manager has some other duties such as:

-The procurement strategy involves evaluating bids and RFPs.
+The procurement strategy involves evaluating bids and construction RFPs.
 The procurement manager will provide input on building materials and associated costs in preparing the proposals.

 The procurement schedule notes down the items needed for purchasing and ensures they are delivered on-site on schedule.
 The procurement manager also coordinates the procurement schedules and the construction schedule to avoid project delays.